Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: The Proposed Method

-\textbf{Remarks.} We train Stage 1 of CCSR first, and take its output ${{\hat x}_{0 \leftarrow {t_{\min }}}}$ as the input of the second stage.
-When Stage 2 is trained, all the parameters of the first stage are frozen.
-Because only a few (15 in our experiments) timesteps are used in the inference period of Stage 1, ${{\hat x}_{0 \leftarrow {t_{\min }}}}$ can be iteratively obtained from $x_T$, making the training and inference more consistent.
-For the setting of $t_{max}$ and $t_{min}$, we simply set them to $\frac{{2T}}{3}$ and $\frac{{T}}{3}$ in all our experiments.
-The selection of $t_{min}$ and $t_{max}$ will be discussed in Sec. \ref{sec:Ablation}.
+We train Stage 1 of CCSR first and take its output from $x_{T}$ and ${{\hat x}_{0 \leftarrow {T}}}$ as the input of Stage 2.
+In the training of Stage 2, all parameters of the first stage are frozen.
+With our training strategy, the trained CCSR model can achieve different sampling steps for SR during inference.
+For multi-step diffusion, ${{\hat x}_{0 \leftarrow {t_{\min }}}}$ can be iteratively obtained from $x_{t_{max}}$ and it is set as the input of Stage 2.
+If ${{\hat x}_{0 \leftarrow {T}}}$ is directly set as the input of Stage 2, \textit{an efficient one-step diffusion model can be obtained}.